-NOTE: This esay brings together excerpts from my forthcoming book, The Great End Time Debate: Issues, Options, and Amillennial Answers (Redemption Press).
-In the following critique of dispensational premillennialism I often refer to subjects covered in that book.
-In the present essay I will supply links to other articles where I offer biblical support for my general assertions about the Kingdom of God, Old Testament Kingdom Prophecy (OTKP), the Millennium, and the Consummation.
+NOTE: This essay brings together excerpts from my book, The Great End Time Debate: Issues, Options, and Amillennial Answers (Redemption Press).
+Please see that book for further thoughts and clarifications.
+Also, please be sure to click on the various links scattered throughout the article.
+These will offer biblical support for my general assertions about the Kingdom of God, Old Testament Kingdom Prophecy (OTKP), the Millennium, and the Consummation.

 (For a time line of Dispensational Premillennialism, click here)

 Dispensational Premillennialism is a recent, complex, and increasingly controversial form of modern Historic Premillennialism (HP).
 It was developed in mid-19th century England by John Darby, a leader of the small but influential Plymouth Brethren Movement.
 In a day when theological liberalism was rotting out the foundations of mainline Protestantism, dispensationalists held loyally to a high view of Scripture and so won favor among biblical conservatives.
 Also, as the murderous 20th century progressed, the dispensational interpretation of biblical prophecy—which was decidedly pessimistic about the future of world society—seemed to make good sense of the tumultuous times in which people were living.